awsdocs/amazon-ec2-user-guide/doc_source/cr-cpg.md

 To start using Capacity Reservations with cluster placement groups, perform the following steps\.

 **Note**
 If you want to create a Capacity Reservation in an existing cluster placement group, skip Step 1\.
 Then for Steps 2 and 3, specify the ARN of the existing cluster placement group\.
-For more information about how to find the ARN of your existing cluster placement group, see [Describe a placement group](placement-groups.md#describe-placement-group)\.
+For more information about how to find the ARN of your existing cluster placement group, see [describe\-placement\-groups](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-placement-groups.html)\.

 **Topics**
 + [Step 1: \(*Conditional*\) Create a cluster placement group for use with a Capacity Reservation](#create-cpg)